The Ultimate Guide to Iceland's Diamond Circle

 Aside from this, visitors will also see the distinguished feature Eyjan ("The Island"), a 25m (80 ft) rock stack that acts as a dividing line for near half of Ásbyrgi’s length.
 For all of these reasons and more, Ásbyrgi is quite unlike any other location found in Iceland.

 Ásbyrgi’s shape has led to an important place in Icelandic folklore.
-According to the myth, the canyon was formed after Odin’s eight-legged horse Sleipnir briefly touched one of his hoofs onto the earth.
+According to the myth, the canyon was formed after Odin’s eight-legged horse, Sleipnir, briefly touched one of his hoofs onto the earth.
 Perhaps for this reason alone, folk scholars consider Ásbyrgi to be the capital city of the country’s hidden folk, or Huldufólk, a race of elves that appears frequently in Icelandic and Faroese folklore.

 The Town of Husavik

-The fishing town of Húsavík may be small, but it has a big reputation as Europe’s capital for whale watching tours, in large part due to the fortuitous feeding conditions of Skjálfandi bay.
+The fishing town of Húsavík may be small, but it has a big reputation as Europe’s capital for whale-watching tours, in large part due to the fortuitous feeding conditions of Skjálfandi Bay.

 Húsavík is home to approximately 2200 people and has much more to offer guests than Iceland’s gentle giants.
-The most recognisable landmark is Húsavíkurkirkja, a wooden church built in 1907, and the town is considered to be the first location in Iceland settled by a Norseman—Garðar Svavarsson, a Norwegian Viking who stayed for one winter in 870 AD.
+The most recognizable landmark is Húsavíkurkirkja, a wooden church built in 1907, and the town is considered to be the first location in Iceland settled by a Norseman—Garðar Svavarsson, a Norwegian Viking who stayed for one winter in 870 AD.

 Whales are a common sight in the waters of North Iceland in summer.